Getting to Tuscany

 Here are some other car hire sites we have found (though we are not making any recommendations here):

 - Goldcar - actually recommended by guests in 2014, which is rare.
-Thanks Rod.
+But they have tried (and failed) to rip me off recently, so use with caution (photograph your car meticulously, before and after).

 - Rhino Car Hire - all inclusive prices